Savaki (1998, Cygnus for Saturn)

 Visually, Savaki looks magnificent, employing smooth action at 60 frames-per-second, polygon shading, light sourcing, particle effects and a caged arena that combines 3D polygons with 2D VDP2 bitmaps.
 If there is one complaint to offer, it’s that there is only one arena, but this is perhaps part of the game’s “Fight Club” theme and was intended as such.
 Audio consists of solid effects for punches and kicks, and a looping crowd that cheers you on without becoming overly distracting.

 According to research, Savaki was programmed by a single individual, Kozo Nishio, who was also the programmer of the 1996 Saturn/Playstation robot fighting game Robo Pit.
 He clearly understood how to maximize the Saturn hardware, something that very few programmers of the day could boast.
-Hardly anyone outside of Japan ever properly knew what to make of Sega’s massive box of processors and chips.
-Hardly anyone even bothered to put in the time to learn, usually just turning off the second SH-2 CPU and struggling to work with Sega’s crummy C compiler instead of working in Assembly language.
+Hardly anyone outside of Japan ever properly knew what to make of Sega’s massive box of processors and chips, much less even bothering to put in the effort to learn, usually just turning off the second SH-2 CPU and struggling to work with Sega’s crummy C compiler instead of working in Assembly language.
 Oh, well, whatever, nevermind.
 All water under the bridge.